vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 talk about the approaches I am trying to use on the personal project side, as well as on finding the balance.

+The ideas here may be interesting to others, though I make no claims about applicability to other people.
+One key factor that might differ for other people: I don't have a lot of ongoing family responsibilities and other social responsibilities; any things I do on these fronts are sporadic.
+My life therefore boils down to work, personal projects, chores (like shopping, cooking, and laundry), and entertainment.
+Adding in significant ongoing family and social responsibilities may change the dynamic.

-Here is a list of ideas:
+Here is a list of sections:

 * Hard time-based separations ("boundaries"), and why I didn't find them too practical or useful
 * Delegation in personal projects
-* Thinking about progress when time levels are very uncertain
+* Thinking about progress when time levels and timelines are very uncertain
+* The alternation strategy that I'm trying out
+* Why keep such a demanding day job?

 ## Hard time-based separations ("boundaries"), and why I didn't find them too practical or useful